What dangers does modernization pose against homeliness

 'A doctrine that the interests of the individual are or ought to be 'ethically paramount.'

 Individualism has many advantages.
-There is an emphasis on personal excellence and increased creativity, alongside significant attention to classical principles of emotional intelligence, such as understanding the feelings and needs of others, Along with paying attention to subtle nuances that may be offensive to him.
+There is an emphasis on personal excellence and increased creativity, alongside significant attention to classical principles of emotional intelligence, such as understanding the feelings and needs of others, along with paying attention to subtle nuances that may be offensive to others.

-But it is important to note that there are also inherent disadvantages alongside these advantages.
+But it's important to note that there are also inherent disadvantages:

 Furthermore, excessive individualism may entirely supersede the needs of the collective.
 And we are indeed, after all, creatures that live in diverse collectives.
 Some will even argue that too much 'freedom' may cause damage to classical traditional/conservative values, which provide a strong sense of stability.